drewbiwan/helloworld/README.md

 ### configuration name
 Specific configuration that necessitates different top level code, constraints, parameters, etc. This might be differing hardware/dev board, or a design split
 ### version and build
 Major and minor versions are manually changed.
-Minor should be regular releases, major should be significant changes in the codebase, or a focus shift to new hardware

-The build number is auto-incremented on each run of the compile script.
+Minor should be regular releases, major should be significant changes in the codebase, or a focus shift to new hardware.
+The build number is auto-incremented on each run of the compile script, whether or not it results in a bitstream.

 Format of git tag is v{major}.{minor}.{buildnum}

+## Processes

-## New project process
+### New PC, established project + git repo

-## How to compile an established project
 1. Clone git to your local machine
+    - (optional) create new branch.
+Compile script will auto-commit, which can make things complicated if multiple people are building on the same branch.
-2. Run "create" task in vs code.
+2. Run "create_vivado {configuration name}" task in vs code.
 This should pull hdl and ip (xcix) files from shared and synth/hdl directories.
-3. Run "compile" task in vs code.
+This will generate vivado project files and import all files.
+3. Run "compile_vivado {configuration name}" task in vs code.
+This will kick off a build locally.
+It will automatically append the build log, update the build package, and commit any changes.
+Once the bitstreams are generated, it will amend the commit and tag with version+build.

+### New configuration within a project
+1. Run new_configuration.bat NEWCONFIGNAME.
+This generates directory firmware/synth_NEWCONFIGNAME with sub-directories and placeholder files.
+2. Copy/edit/create new hdl, ip, constraints, tcl
+3. Edit tasks.json to run this configuration, rather than the old

 ## TODO
-1.  git hooks?
+- git hooks?
-2.  sdk tcl script
+- sdk tcl script
-3.  document
+- document
-4.  bit and bin?
-5.  create dir structure script
+- create dir structure script
-6.  embedded c dir structure
+- embedded c dir structure
+- problem catcher